 Predatory lending is any lending practice that imposes unfair or abusive loan terms on a borrower.
 It is also any practice that convinces a borrower to accept unfair terms through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.Get Debt Help Now

-By definition, predatory lending benefits the lender, not the borrower, and ignores or hinders the borrower’s ability to repay the debt.
-These lending tactics often try to take advantage of a borrower’s lack of understanding about loans, terms or finances in general.
+By definition, predatory lending benefits the lender and ignores or hinders the borrower’s ability to repay the debt.
+These lending tactics often try to take advantage of a borrower’s lack of understanding about loans, terms or finances.

 Predatory lenders typically target minorities, the poor, the elderly and the less educated.
-They also prey on people who need immediate cash.
-For instance, people who need to pay medical bills, who need to make a home repair or who are in dire need to make a car payment.
+They also prey on people who need immediate cash for emergencies such as paying medical bills, making a home repair or car payment.
 These lenders also target borrowers with credit problems or people who recently lost their jobs.
-These credit issues often disqualify borrowers from conventional loans or lines of credit and yet have substantial equity in their homes.
+This could disqualify them from conventional loans or lines of credit, even though they have substantial equity in their homes.

-Over the past several years, predatory lending practices were prevalent in the area of home mortgages.
+Over the past several years, predatory lending practices have been prevalent in the area of home mortgages.
 Since home loans are backed by a borrower’s real property, a predatory lender can profit not only from loan terms stacked in his or her favor, but also from the sale of a foreclosed home, if a borrower defaults.

 While the practices of predatory lenders may not always be illegal, they can leave victims with ruined credit, burdened with unmanageable debt, or homeless.